ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ## Configuring GCC, G++ & Make:
 GNU compiler collection (GCC) is a collection of compilers for programming such as C++, C, Objective-C, Java, and Fortran.
 The GNU provide the optimising compiler for C++ which is known as g++.
 GCC release is from a free software foundation operated through the command line.
 ### Initial Check:
+To check that whether you have gcc, g++ & make already installed in your system or not, run:
 ```
 gcc --version
 ```
+It should show: 'gcc' not installed or no such file or directory named 'gcc'.
 ### Binary Installation:
 To install GCC, G++ & Make, run the following command in a terminal:
 ```